Said-laasri/Hello-world/README.md

 the project is a Hello Microverse project using  standard linters for opening a  professional pull request.

+The pull request is opened to get a review on the project and check for any required changes.

 ## Built With

 - html/css